 The volunteers, Doreena Wong, Alison Hawthorne, Maribeth Hight, RN, Risa Kagan MD, Kathy Patterson, NP, Eileen Teitle, NP, Sadja Greenwood MD, Elizabeth Kantor MD, Lisa Capaldini MD, Sandra Gove MD, Lesley Anderson MD, among others, gave their time two evenings per week, to make this health care possible.
 The clinic was filled to capacity immediately.
 After several months, it became clear that a full-time clinic was needed in order to provide continuity of care and adequate follow-up of the diverse medical problems seen in the patients.
 A permanent space was sought and found on Fillmore Street, where Lyon-Martin began operating 5 days, plus two evenings per week, with both paid and volunteer staffing.

 After 2 ½ years on Fillmore, Lyon-Martin again outgrew its space and relocated to Mission Street in the Los Portales Medical Building.
-Several years later, Lyon-Martin moved to its current space on Market Street.
+Several years later, Lyon-Martin moved to Market Street where it operated until late 2017.

 Through the years, Liz Kantor MD, Stephanie Roberts MD, Lisa Pratt MD, and Dawn Harbatkin MD served as Medical Directors of Lyon Martin, continuing the important work of delivering medical care to lesbians and other women in San Francisco.
 Sherron Mills, NP served as Executive Director for many years, and afterwards founded Pacific Reproductive Services Sperm Bank & Insemination Services in San Francisco and Los Angeles, which was founded in 1984 specifically to serve lesbians.
 Alana Schilling continued to work at UCSF and is a currently a Senior Research Administrator there in the Department of Orofacial Sciences.

 It is clear that Lyon-Martin has been on the cutting edge of lesbian health care since its founding.
 Today, Lyon-Martin Health Services continues to provide care to lesbians, bisexual women, women of color, low-income women, older women, women with disabilities & transgender people.
 Lyon-Martin has also been at the forefront of educating other medical providers in lesbian and transgender health care issues, and assumes a position of national prominence in the area of LGBT health care.